| Additional Resources Accessories |

 - Precision Optical Tracking Technology: The MX Ergo Wireless Trackball features accurate optical tracking.
 A Precision Mode button is conveniently located just above the trackball for use when enhanced precision is required.

 - Natural Hand Support: The contoured body of the MX Ergo Wireless Trackball is shaped to offer support for most average sized hands.
-Users with very large hands might wish to consider a device with a larger supporting surface.
+Those with very large hands might wish to consider a device with a larger supporting surface.

 |Images (Click on any thumbnail to view larger image)|